Contents

 Ngorongoro Hippo Pool

-If you will have a chance to visit Ngorongoro Crater, then this is a popular picnic site among safari-goers.
+If you have a chance to visit Ngorongoro Crater, then this is a popular picnic site among safari-goers.

 You will have a chance to enjoy your lunch in this place.